Application Dependency Mapping

 Be sure to model the correct direction of dependency.
 Continually ask the question, "If this fails, does that fail, or is it the other way around?"
 Remember to model the direction of the dependency.
 Failure propagates backwards across the relationships.

 There is nothing wrong with modeling data flows, but that's not dependency mapping.
-A dependency map is a relatively simple model a complex system because it doesn't get mired in too many details.
+A dependency map is a relatively simple model of a complex system because it doesn't get mired in too many details.
 A dependency map can tell you how the system might fail, give a sense of robustness or fragility, or show the scale, all without ever knowing how the data flows.

 It is good to generalize when modeling.
 The real world is messy and full of differences.
 Generalizing reduces those variations so you can see the forest for trees.
 If a map is as detailed as the real world, it's no more useful for understanding that world than the real world itself.
 The generalizations make the model tractable and therefore valuable.